dsrsaknp/100xdevs-cohort/coding_playground/1-coding_oop_js/README.md

 - UMD: Universal Module Definition
 - ES6 Modules

-11. there's no et ot const in ES5
+11. there's no let or const in ES5

 12. Babel is a transpiler, used to translate the js codeinto ES5 supported version for cross browser compatibility.